 An advanced ADHD assessment incorporates neuropsychological testing, IQ, behavior analysis, multiple forms of continuous performance testing, input from parents and educators, and medication evaluation.
 We now incorporate virtual reality testing into our evaluations!

 ADHD testing has advanced greatly in the past few years, aided by continuous performance testing.
-Dr. Mulchay uses multiple forms of theses neuropsychological tests to evaluate visual and auditory attention as well as motion!
-His motion cameras take 50 frames per second to analyze impulsivity in depth.
-He is able to tailor recommendations to the precise amount of time your attention drifts.
+We use multiple forms of these neuropsychological tests to evaluate visual and auditory attention as well as motion!
+We analyze impulsivity in depth.
+We are able to tailor recommendations to the precise amount of time your attention drifts.

-Dr. Mulchay’s has a very thorough neuropsychological evaluation to determine learning challenges, like dyslexia or dsygraphia.
-He starts by providing a thorough assessment of learning differences.
-Then he searches for strengths.
-Why does his learning challenges assessment focus on strengths?
+We provide very thorough neuropsychological evaluations to determine learning challenges, like dyslexia or dsygraphia.
+We start by providing a thorough assessment of learning differences.
+Then we search for strengths.
+Why do our learning challenges assessment focus on strengths?